bratkartoffel/ts3idtools/README.md

 The counter value shown (`274687375`) can be directly set in the identity file created by the `ts3idgen` tools and raise the security level directly to 28.

+## FAQ

+### How can I export my identity?

+To increase the security level of your identity, you first have to export it from the teamspeak client.
+Open your identities (menu tools -> identities)), select yours from the list and right click on it.
+On the context menu you can choose the option "Export".
+Just save the file on a safe place and DO NOT GIVE IT TO SOMEONE ELSE!

+When you open the file with a regular text editor (e.g. notepad), you can see some basic information from this identity, although obfuscated and in an unreadable form.
+You're looking for the `identity` line, take everything after the `=`.
+This part contains not only the public key, it also contains the private key.

+Use the `ts3iddump` tool to extract the publickey needed for `ts3idcrunch`.

+### How can I increase my security level?

+Take the public key as shown by the `ts3iddump` tool and the counter value to start `ts3idcrunch`.
+When you've increased your level as far as you wanted, you may cancel the generation.
+Take the result counter and replace the previous counter in your identity file with the new value.
+After importing it into teamspeak again your security level should show the new value.

+### Why did you do this?

+Good question.
+I don't know, it was a mix of boredom and the will to write something in c again.
+It turned out to be not that easy to parse and extract the identity and was fun to optimize the crunching process for the security level.

 ## Development

 Besides libressl there isn't anything special about building this project.
 Just clone the repository (or download the